PaulWebster/RadioFrance/README.md

 - If things are not working then enable Debug logging for this plugin via LMS/Settings/Advanced/Logging interface, repeat the problem and then check the LMS logs.

 ## Version History
+**0.2.3 17-Jul-2020**
+- Add France Musique La Baroque
+- Correct eplling from English to French ...
+Blue to Bleu

 **0.2.2 23-Jun-2020**
 - Add icon for each streaming link